tancop/Conductor/README.md

 ```

 Conductor will respond over the socket with a JSON object.
 The `success` property lets you know if the command worked or
 not.
-In case of failure you can get the reason by looking at `error`.
-When listing installed games with
+If it failed you can get the reason by looking at `error`.
+For example, when listing installed games with
-`GetInstalledGames` the response can look like this:
+`GetInstalledApps` the response can look like this:

 ```json
 {